 - i.
 Diagnosis of BE on CT/HRCT - ii.
 BE must be the primary respiratory diagnosis - iii.
 2 or more pulmonary exacerbations in the last year requiring antibiotics - iv.
 Production of daily sputum - v.
-Stable for 14 or more days before first study visit with no changes to treatment - vi.
-Willing to continue any other existing chronic medication through the studyvii.
-Female subjects must be either surgically sterile, postmenopausal or agree to - use effective contraception during the treatment period of the trial
+Stable from a respiratory point of view for 14 or more days before randomisation with no changes to treatment - vi.
+Willing to continue any other existing chronic medication through the study - vii.
+Female subjects must be either surgically sterile, postmenopausal or agree to use effective contraception during the treatment period of the trial